-3.7.2.7 The foam fire main in easily accessible places of the cargo deck shall be fitted with isolation sluice or disc valves spaced 30 m apart.
+3.7.2.7 The foam fire main as well as water fire main if it is an integral part of the deck fire extinguishing system in easily accessible places of the cargo deck shall be fitted with isolation sluice or disc valves spaced not more than 40 m apart forward of each monitor to isolate damaged sections of these fire mains.
 Next to each of such valves there shall be provided an information plate to indicate that the valve shall be kept permanently open under normal service conditions.

-Before each isolation valve fitted on the foam piping there shall be twin fire hydrants, 70 mm in inside diameter, for coupling thereto fire hoses with air-foam nozzles located at such distance that the requirements of 3.2.6.2 are met.
+Before each isolation valve fitted on the foam piping there shall be twin fire hydrants for coupling thereto fire hoses with air-foam nozzles located at such distance that the requirements of 3.2.6.2 are met.